The MetroHealth System

-The system provides care at four hospitals, more than 20 health centers and 40 additional sites throughout Cuyahoga County.
-As of December 2018, it had more than 7,700 employees.
+The system provides care at three hospitals, more than 20 health centers and 40 additional sites throughout Cuyahoga County.
+As of December 2023, it had almost 9,000 employees.
 The system is the 10th largest employer in Northeast Ohio.

 MetroHealth is a Level I Adult Trauma Center and Level II Pediatric Trauma Center.
-It offers the only adult and pediatric burn center in the state of Ohio.
+It is one of the three major health care systems in Cleveland, Ohio, along with Cleveland Clinic and University Hospitals.

 In 1982, MetroHealth established its Metro Life Flight air ambulance service.
 Metro Life Flight has completed more than 90,000 medical missions, all safely.
 This air ambulance service is internationally known and has trained crews from Poland to Japan.
 It uses a fleet of three EC-145 helicopters for its air ambulance service.

 History

 City Hospital was founded in 1837 when Cleveland City Council designated control and management of the Township Poor House to the new City Board of Health and renamed the building City Hospital.
 For more than a decade, the hospital operated in the two-story building, located at the northwest corner of Clinton Street (now East 14th Street) and Sumner Avenue.
 The site is now part of Erie Street Cemetery.